Overdo it a little on Super Bowl Sunday?

 A system for portion control

 If you struggle with eating “clean”, how to plan your meals, or especially with portion control, I encourage you to check out the newest in the line of Beachbody programs, the 21 Day Fix.
-In fact, it’s launching online tomorrow, Monday, 2/4/14 – the day after Super Bowl Sunday!
-Hmmm… I wonder who thought of THAT one?
-Perfect timing, wouldn’t you say?

 So whether you are starting with tiny baby steps, ready to purge the cupboards, or you’re on board for the 21 Day Fix, there is definitely hope for you after a Super Bowl Sunday binge.
-For me, Monday morning can’t come soon enough.
+For me, my Monday morning reset can’t come soon enough.